LeanKit-Labs/whistlepunk/README.md

 ### Topics
 Topics provide a way for adapters to limit what log entries they accept based on the namespace of the logger publishing the log entry.
 Since `postal` is being used to handle this, AMQP style wildcards are a valid way to subscribe to parts of a namespace.

-Be aware that when calling `reset` on a log, all adapter subscriptions that match the log"s namespace will be unsubscribed.
+Be aware that when calling `reset` on a log, all adapter subscriptions that match the log's namespace will be unsubscribed.

 __example topics__
 ```javascript